Testing for Errors in Accessing and Allocating Memory

 You should test every driver for such errors before releasing it—even a driver that seem to be working properly.
 Crashes caused by memory errors can occur long after a driver accesses an invalid location.
 Corrupted memory can cause errors and crashes in processes that are completely unrelated to the offending driver.

 The tools and techniques described here can help you uncover problems that might otherwise go undetected.

 Use ExAllocatePoolWithTag, ExAllocatePoolWithQuotaTag, and ExAllocatePoolWithTagPriority to allocate memory in your driver.
 These routines enable you to assign a one- to four-character tag (a pool tag) to each memory allocation.
 Make sure that you use unique tags that distinguish your driver from all other drivers in the system.
 If your driver is large, considering assigning a different tag for each class of memory allocation.
 Smaller drivers commonly use only a single tag for all allocations.

-Driver Verifier, GFlags, PoolMon, and PoolTag use these tags in tracking pool allocations.
+Driver Verifier, GFlags, and PoolMon use these tags in tracking pool allocations.
 In addition, the debuggers display the tags along with the contents of a buffer.

-The best way to find problems related to memory usage is to run Driver Verifier together with CUV.
+The best way to find problems related to memory usage is to run Driver Verifier.
 Driver Verifier has four options designed to detect such problems: